avibrazil/un-istore/README.md

 the root folder of you music.
 It will recursively seek for all offending M4A files and change them.
 Pass 2 parameters to the script:

 1. Your user name as it appears in the music files.
-Something like "Your Name".
+Something like "**Your Name**".
-2. Your Apple user ID, which is an e-mail address as "something@email.com".
+2. Your Apple user ID, which is an e-mail address as "**something@email.com**".

 Like this: